Susa Young Gates: United States

 In March 1903, Gates received a mission call from the church to be a missionary in the United States.

 Death and legacy

 Gates continued to work on many projects and different church assignments up to her death.
 Gates became ill with influenza around six weeks before her death.
 Gates died on the morning of May 27, 1933.
-When she died, Gates' living posterity included five children, fifteen grand-children, and three great-grandchildren.
+When she died, Gates' living posterity included five children, fifteen grandchildren, and three great-grandchildren.
 Two days after her death, Gates' funeral was held at the Assembly Hall on Temple Square in Salt Lake City.
 Many members of Gates' family and prominent members of the church attended the funeral.

 Over forty years after Gates' deaths, the American Mothers Committee selected Gates as the "most outstanding mother in Utah history."